Getting Prepared for an

 For any emergency food supplies that you do get, it is important to get food that you personally like and are actually likely to use, even if a personal emergency never happens.
 Then, if an emergency does happen, it will be you, not distant relief workers, who will determine what the content of your food supply is.
 If you get food that you actually like, you will be motivated to actually use it, and you won't have to throw it out as it approaches its maximum storable life.

-Some people keep only grains as an emergency food supply.
+Some people, who have not thought things through very well, keep only grains as an emergency food supply.
 Although some raw grains have a very long shelf life and a high calorie density, they do not have an adequate spectrum of nutrients for long-term use without supplementation.
 In any emergency situation where scarcity of food is a long-term problem, we are likely to see the return of long-forgotten nutritional diseases such as scurvy and various kinds of other vitamin deficiencies, especially of the B vitamins and vitamin D.

 A good source of information and products in a situation where the electric grid is down, especially for obtaining well water in such a situation, is the Lehmans web site.
 Lehmans sells galvanized well buckets, which are long narrow metal buckets that will retrieve water from a well when the pumps aren't working.
 Metal well buckets can also be used to retrieve fuel from underground fuel tanks when the pumps are not working.
 Lehmans is often out of stock of these galvanized well buckets.
 They have been getting to be difficult to find since people have gotten concerned about the fragility of the electric grid, but having a well bucket can be life-saving.